-Then, simply pour the plant-based milk over the oats, give it a stir, cover, and refrigerate.
+Then, simply pour the blueberry almond milk over the oats, give it a stir, cover, and refrigerate.

 The next day you’ll wake up to oatmeal!

 How long do you soak overnight oats?

-You should soak overnight oats at least two hours.
-This gives time for the plant-based milk to break down the starches in the oatmeal.
-You can eat oatmeal straight from the box, but it might not be very tasty.
+Soak overnight oats at least two hours.
+This allows time for the plant-based milk to break down the starches in the oatmeal.
+You can eat oatmeal straight from the box, but it’s not as tasty.
 Allowing the oatmeal to soak at least two hours, but preferably 6 – 7 hours will achieve a soft, tender oatmeal.

-These blueberry overnight oats are made with chia seeds too.
-Here’s why:
+These berry overnight oats are made with chia seeds too.
+That’s because chia seeds offer: